 If you have a wood stove that was made before 1998, you stand to gain a great deal, both in terms of emissions and energy efficiency, if you replace it (Link: in Norwegian).
 It should be said that some antique and other old stoves can function relatively well under optimal combustion conditions, although far from as well as new stoves.
 This is because new stoves work according to a more advanced combustion principle based on staged air combustion.
 They are also designed to work significantly better than old stoves when you produce low levels of heat (choke the air supply).
 The diagram below is a simple but realistic illustration of emissions levels from old and new wood stoves, compared with anticipated emissions from the wood stoves of the future.

-So it is clear that you can do a lot yourself by simply replacing your old wood stove and avoiding reduced levels of heat production (by choking the air supply).
+So, it is clear that you can do a lot yourself, both for the environment and the climate, by simply replacing your old wood stove (preferably with one of the best ones on the market) and avoiding reduced levels of heat production through choking the air supply.
 After that, it’s all about embracing our future opportunities – the introduction of automation and new stove designs based on a detailed understanding and simulation of the combustion process.
 However, this requires research – and development.

 So, enjoy the wood stove season, but remember – don’t burn your Christmas tree in the wood stove when Christmas is over!